-In planning and performing our audit of the basic financial statements of the Mayfield Central School District for the year ended June 30, 2018, in accordance with auditing standards generally accepted in the United States of America, we considered the District's internal control as a basis for designing our auditing procedures for the purpose of expressing an opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control.
+In planning and performing our audit of the basic financial statements of the Mayfield Central School District for the year ended June 30, 2019, in accordance with auditing standards generally accepted in the United States of America, we considered the District's internal control as a basis for designing our auditing procedures for the purpose of expressing an opinion on the financial statements, but not for the purpose of expressing an opinion on the financial statements, but not express an opinion on the effectiveness of the District's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the District's internal control.

 However, during our audit we became aware of several matters that are opportunities for strengthening internal controls and improving operating efficiency.
 This letter summarizes our comments and recommendations regarding those matters.
-We previously reported on the District's internal control in our report dated October 16, 2018.
-This letter does not affect our report dated October 16, 2018, on the financial statements of Mayfield Central School District.
+We previously reported on the District's internal control in our report dated October 15, 2019.
+This letter does not affect our report dated October 15, 2019, on the financial statements of Mayfield Central School District.

-Our comments and recommendations for the year ended June 30, 2018, are as follows:
+Our comments and recommendations for the year ended June 30, 2019, are as follows: